 My new position will offer me the chance to take my writing career to the next level in an area I am passionate about, that being health and fitness.

-I am truly excited and looking forward to furthering my career and embarking on a new journey that will without a doubt take my writing skills to the next level.
+I am truly excited and looking forward to furthering my career and embarking on a new journey, as this will without a doubt take my writing skills to the next level.
 My hard work has paid off and been recognised, and as soon as the opportunity arose, I knew I would be a fool not to embrace it.

 As the old saying goes, onwards and upwards from here on out!